MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

 ## AnimationEvents

+Using AnimationEvents is similar to using UnityEvents; instead of pointing to *ScriptMachine.TriggerUnityEvent*, an AnimationEVent points to *ScriptMachine.TriggerAnimationEvent*.
+For this example, we'll use the [ScienceBuilding sample](../getting-started/samples/science-building.md) contained in the Mesh Toolkit, which is already set up with assets you can use.

-1. Open the *ScienceBuilding* project.
+1. Open the *ScienceBuilding* project, and then open the *ScienceBuilding* scene.
 1. Dock the **Console** window to the right of the **Scene** window so that you can see both simultaneously.
 1. In the **Hierarchy**, search for and then select the *ReceptionBot* GameObject.

 **TIP**: To easily find *ReceptionBot*, type "bot" in the **Hierarchy** search box.

+1. Move the cursor over the **Scene** window and then press F on your keyboard to zoom in close to *ReceptionBot*.
+You may need to adjust the view further in order to see *ReceptionBot* more clearly.

 ### Copy ReceptionBot's animation

-*ReceptionBot* has an animation named *ReceptionBot_clip* attached that causes it to point to various info dialogs pop up around it.
-However, the current animation is read-only, which means you won't be able to add an AnimationEvent to it.
+1. In the **Inspector**, navigate to the **Animation** component and then note that the component contains an animation named *ReceptionBot_clip*.
+This animation causes *ReceptionBot* to point to various info dialog pop-ups around it.
+However, this animation is set to read-only, which means you won't be able to add an AnimationEvent to it.
 Let's copy it and then use the editable copy.

 1. In the **Project** window, search for "reception."
-This will return a list that includes the **ReceptionBot_clip**.
+This will return a list that includes **ReceptionBot_clip**.

     **IMPORTANT**: There are two items in the list with the name "ReceptionBot_clip."
-One is an .FBX file, and the other is the animation we want.
-Make sure you select the correct one before proceeding with the next step of copying.
+One is an .FBX file, and the other is an animation.
+Make sure you select the animation before proceeding with the next step of copying.
+You can confirm this by selecting an item and then viewing the full name in the status bar at the bottom of the window to ensure that it has the *.anim* extension.

     ![Screenshot of the two similarly named items with the correct one to copy outlined in red.](../../media/enhance-your-environment/unityevents/016-anim-copy.png)